chinmayprele/PH582-ML-Final_Project/outline/README.md

 #### Oversampling

 We chose to use `random.choices()` to oversample our minority set (malignant) since we thought it biologically appropriate.

-- Calculate the performance metrics: F1 score, precision and recall, Confusion matrix
+The script used to oversample can be found at `/outline/script/data_modifier.py`

-- Plot the sizes of both the classes – M and B and check whether the dataset has balanced.
+- [ ] Calculate the performance metrics: F1 score, precision and recall, Confusion matrix

 ### 2. Identify relevant variables to make predictions.